-In the Master of Arts in Education STEM program, participants choose from a menu of courses in four different focus areas: STEM Integration practices, Computer Science related skills (computational thinking and programming), Engineering or Math, and Science.
-Courses facilitate inquiry-based hands-on learning across the curriculum.
-The MAED: STEM allows teachers to choose six courses in STEM content and skills from a list of fifteen available courses.
+Courses facilitate innovative, inquiry-based, hands-on learning across the curriculum.
+The MAED: STEM allows teachers to choose up to six courses in STEM content and skills from a list of fifteen available courses.

-The MAED: STEM provides a balanced blend of scholarship, research, and application that makes our graduates better educators and leaders in their communities.
+The MAED: STEM provides a balanced blend of scholarship, research, and application that makes our graduates better educators and leaders in their schools and districts.
 External research has validated these outcomes.
-Students (K-8 in the study completed) taught by graduates of our STEM certificate or STEM degree develop improved STEM identities, and the teachers who complete our coursework improve in their confidence, competence, and comfort with teaching STEM content and skills.
+Students taught by graduates of our STEM certificate or STEM degree develop improved STEM identities, and the teachers who complete our coursework improve their confidence, competence, and comfort with teaching STEM content and skills.

 The degree requires 31 credits.
-Online 7-week courses are organized around weekly expectations and delivered through Brightspace/D2L.
+Online, 7-week courses are organized around weekly expectations and delivered through Brightspace/D2L.
 During the school year, teachers typically take one 3-credit class at a time (first half of term, second half of term) to complete six credits in 14 weeks.
-In the summer courses are offered June-July.
-Teachers take one or two courses during that 7-week window.
+In the summer, courses are offered June-July.
+Teachers take one or two courses during that 7-week timeframe.

 Classes are asynchronous, so students can choose to work when it fits with their schedules.
-Typically a course requires 10-12 hours of work a week, distributed over at least three separate days of the week.
-Most students check in daily and then reserve a few days a week to do a deeper-dive into the new content.
+Typically a course requires 10-12 hours of work each week distributed over at least three separate days of the week.
+Most students check in daily and then reserve a few days a week to do a deeper dive into the new content.

-The 31-credit MAED: STEM allows students to choose from a menu of 3-credit courses to create a unique graduate program that aligns to their needs and interests.
+The 31-credit MAED: STEM allows students to choose from a menu of 3-credit courses to create a unique graduate program that aligns with their needs and interests.
 In addition to the required credits, students select courses from a variety of STEM areas.
-At least one course must be chosen from each of the four focus areas, unless a teacher already has a degree in one of the focus areas.
-Up to three courses can be chosen from the MAED in Technology Integration or Curriculum and Instruction course lists.
+At least one course must be chosen from each of the four focus areas unless a teacher already has a degree in one of the focus areas.

-The MAED: STEM is offered online.
+The MAED: STEM is offered primarily online.
 An in-person orientation is offered when possible.